BrianLesko/live-data-regression/readme.md

 &nbsp;

 ## Topics

+This repository was created after my live data feed repository, that plots data in a real time web server window. in that code, I just simulated some noisy sinusoidal data.
+Challenges there included getting the plot to be stable, as it tended to jiggle when the X axis updated so often.
+This project came directly after and serves as a review of the basics of machine learning, linear regression.
+I chose to use scikit learn because this library is most popular for machine learning at the moment.
+Fully written in python.

 ```
+scikit-learn | machine learning | linear regression
 Python | Low Code | UI | Web application | HTTP | Web server | live data | data science | robotics automation | system management | data collection | monitoring | real time | software dev
 Mechanical engineer | Robotics engineer | Engineering
 ```